appsquickly/typhoon/README.md

 #### Reams of it?

-There's been a criticism that the XML is verbose and un-readable, and I if you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">sample application</a> you'll see that this is ___simply not true___.
+There's been a criticism that the XML is verbose and un-readable.
+If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">sample application</a> you'll see that this is ___simply not true___.
 There is not much of it, and what there is can be grouped and modularized appropriately.